oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-user-storage-credentials/create-user-storage-credentials.md

 ## Task 2: Create a Share Provider User and Grant Privileges to the User

-Create a user that will be a **data share provider**.
-A user that will share the data needs to have certain privileges.
-You will also grant this user the required roles, and enable REST and data sharing.
+As the **`admin`** user, create a **share_provider** user and grant this user the required role and privileges and enable REST and data sharing.

 ### **The Data Share Provider**

 Oracle Autonomous Database Serverless enables the data share provider to share existing objects such as tables with authorized recipients.
 The share can contain a single table, a set of related tables, a set of tables with some logical grouping.
 The provider could be a person, an institution, or a software system that shares the objects.

 Autonomous Database comes with a predefined database role named `DWROLE`.
-This role provides the privileges necessary for most database users.
+This role provides the privileges necessary for most database users;however, The DWROLE role does not allocate any tablespace quota to the user.
+If the user is going to be adding data or other objects, you need to grant the user tablespace quota.
 For more information about this role, see [Manage Database User Privileges](https://docs.oracle.com/en-us/iaas/autonomous-database/doc/managing-database-users.html).

-1. Copy and paste the following script into your SQL Worksheet, and then click the **Run Script (F5)** icon in the Worksheet toolbar.
+1. Create a **share_provider** user and grant this user the required role and privileges and enable REST and data sharing.
+Copy and paste the following script into your SQL Worksheet, and then click the **Run Script (F5)** icon in the Worksheet toolbar.

     ```
     <copy>